Naming Conventions

 Collection Type

 A collection type should include the name of the collected objects in their name.
-Furthermore, they should have the suffix _ct
+Furthermore, they should have the suffix _ct to identify it as a collection.

 Optionally prefixed by a project abbreviation.